1 / 10

 The sweet spot in the Transit Custom engine range is the 130PS diesel.
 The more powerful engines are excellent, but the strength of the lesser powered one is such that you don’t really need to upgrade unless you want to.

-Likewise, mid-level Trend trim is the one to go for – it adds a few desirable bits of equipment like the touch screen, cruise control, lumbar support, the Quickclear windscreen and a lockable gearbox.
-The options that would be worth adding to any Transit Custom include air conditioning (disappointingly it isn’t standard until Limited) and the rear cross traffic alert system.
+Likewise, mid-level Trend trim is the one to go for – it adds a few desirable bits of equipment like the touchscreen, air-con cruise control, lumbar support, the Quickclear windscreen and a lockable gearbox.